Superman logo: Cape

-In almost all versions, Superman's red cape has an all-yellow version of the logo, with a thin black (in the comics) or red (in movies, matching the red color of the cape) line separating the areas.
-A notable exception is in Superman: The Animated Series, where the logo was absent from Superman's cape.
-This was due to the difficulty in animating the S on the flowing cape.
-In the 2006 film Superman Returns, the logo appeared on the belt buckle in reverse colors (yellow diamond and S with red background pieces) instead of on Superman's cape.
-The logo is also absent from Superman's cape in the 2013 film Man of Steel due to the difficulty of animating a cape with the logo in CGI shots.
-In the 2011 reboot of the comic book series, on his cape is a black pentagon and S with a red background piece.
+For decades, almost all versions of Superman's red cape had an all-yellow version of the logo, with a thin black line separating the areas.
+Since Superman: The Animated Series, where the logo was absent from Superman's cape due to the difficulty in animating the S, subsequent comics and adaptations have varied from using the yellow logo to using a plain red cape.

 Variants

 In the 1960s the tiny bottle city of Kandor, the miniaturized capital city of the planet Krypton, resided in Superman's Fortress of Solitude.
-Originally, certain inhabitants resembling Kal-El formed the Superman Emergency Squad and would, on occasion, leave the bottle, enter the Earth's atmosphere and gain super powers in order to aid Superman.
+Originally, certain inhabitants resembling Kal-El formed the Superman Emergency Squad and would, on occasion, leave the bottle, enter the Earth's atmosphere and gain super powers to aid Superman.
 As designed by artist Curt Swan, their uniforms were similar to that of Superman save for the 'S' on their chests which resembled the early version, the 'S' and border in red on a yellow field, but in an elongated triangle.

 During the Reign of the Supermen story arc, Each of the four different Supermen was represented by a variant of the symbol, which each wore on their person.